PrincipleZheng/PrincipleZheng/README.md

 ### Past work experience

-- Interned at Meituan CRM Team, worked as a backend SWE.
+- Interned at Meituan CRM Team, worked as a backend SWE, 2022.

 ### Currently Learning